LtShibby/reno-radar/RAILWAY_DEPLOYMENT.md

    ```

 ### **C. Deploy**
+1. After setting the Root Directory to `backend`, Railway will **automatically redeploy**
-1. Railway will automatically build using the `backend/Dockerfile`
+2. Railway will now detect and use `backend/Dockerfile`
-2. Docker ensures all Puppeteer dependencies are properly installed
+3. Docker ensures all Puppeteer dependencies are properly installed
-3. Wait for deployment to complete (3-5 minutes for first build)
+4. Wait for deployment to complete (3-5 minutes for first build)
-4. Copy your Railway app URL (something like `https://your-app-name.railway.app`)
+5. Copy your Railway app URL (something like `https://your-app-name.railway.app`)

 ---